When we willfully look at reality through opaque glass, we purposefully distort the truth, defame the abused, and silence democracy.

 A willful disregard for truth makes a mockery of real issues of public interest, public safety.

 You would have to be living under a rock to not know about the Alabama senate race of Roy Moore, a Republican with touted beliefs so far out that he has alienated many of his own party members.
+First, forget his party label.
 Research Moore’s controversial stances for yourself to see how disturbing some of his ideas are.
 These alone are concerning, and well outside of the scope of mainstream conservative ideals.
 (And, really, Southerners are tired of defending the South from this junk.
 We’d thought we’d moved beyond Southern politicians who spewed the atrocious adages of our tainted pre-Civil Rights past.)

 More troubling, Moore has had NINE women come forward alleging Moore groomed, pursued, and/or assaulted them.
 All but two were teenagers at the time of the alleged incidents.
-The fifth accuser, Beverly Nelson, came forward to corroborate the pattern of behaviors laid out by four prior women and to share her own experience of sexual assault at the hands of Moore.
+The fifth accuser, Beverly Nelson, came forward to corroborate the pattern of behaviors laid out by four prior women and to share her own (again, alleged) experience of sexual assault at the hands of Moore.

-Nelson is a registered Republican and Trump supporter.
-However, conservative-leaning media and others, including POTUS, are playing dirty to discredit and smear this woman who has everything to lose, and nothing to gain.
-This blew up yesterday, but in the aftermath, we would be fools not to stop and reflect on this repeated manipulative scheme.
+Reportedly, Nelson is a registered Republican and Trump supporter.
+However, conservative-leaning media and others, including POTUS, are playing dirty to discredit and smear this woman who has everything to lose and nothing to gain.
+This blew up yesterday.
+In the aftermath, we would be fools not to stop and reflect on this repeated manipulative scheme.

 Silencing Democracy–Our Incredible Means of Measuring Credibility